ondfrukt/Phone-exchange/README.md

 3. [Ktownsen](https://github.com/ktownsend-personal/) and his repository [RetroPhone](https://github.com/ktownsend-personal/RetroPhone) showed me that there is someone else out there who thinks an old wired phone network would be cool, and who shares the same passion for making vintage phones work just like they did back in the day.
 My call process modes and flows are heavily inspired by his work.

 ## Goal whit the project ##
-This project aims to create a local wired phone network that supports both old rotary phones and newer DTMF tone-dialing phones.
+The project aims to create a local wired phone network that supports both old rotary phones and newer DTMF tone-dialing phones.
 No intelligence or electronics will be built into the phones themselves; all logic and switching will be handled by the exchange unit.
 The network will follow a star topology, with two wires leading to each phone.

 The goal is for the network to behave just like it did back in the day.
 Features such as ringing behavior, tones, and call logic will be implemented.